Generating Code Coverage Metrics

 PHP

 PHPUnit is a popular testing framework for PHP.
-To generate code-coverage
+With PHP, you should have access to a tool called phpdbg

-a tool called phpdbg; you can generate a report using the command phpdbg -qrr vendor/bin/phpunit --coverage-html build/coverage-report
+.
+You can generate a report using the command phpdbg -qrr vendor/bin/phpunit --coverage-html build/coverage-report

 In the following basic .circleci/config.yml

-we upload the coverage reports in
+, we upload the coverage reports in the store_artifacts

-step at the end of the config.
+step at the end of the configuration.

 jobs: